Jellemvdl/InstanceDiffusion-extension/README.md

-# A Deep Dive Into "InstanceDiffusion: Instance-level Control for Image Generation"
+# InstanceDiffusion, Fully Automated: Leveraging LLMs for Efficiency in Image Generation.

 ---